Economic/epiextracts/docs/racemethodology.rst

 Race/Ethnicity variables in the EPI CPS extracts
 ===============================================================================
 There are several harmonized variables that combine and categorize race and Hispanic ethnicity in the EPI CPS extracts.
-For all variables except for :doc:`wbo_only <variables/demographics/wbo_only>`, race categories are mutually exclusive with :doc:`Hispanic <variables/demographics/hispanic>` ethnicity.
+For all variables except :doc:`wbo_only <variables/demographics/wbo_only>`, race categories are mutually exclusive with :doc:`Hispanic <variables/demographics/hispanic>` ethnicity.
 Click on the linked variable names in the table below to view more specific information about each variable.

 .. csv-table::